 If your executor resides in another country, there may be tax implications or difficulties accessing bank accounts in Canada.
 You should speak with a tax advisor before assigning an out-of-country executor.

-If you want to choose an out-of-province executor, they may be required to post an estate bond.
+If you want to choose an out-of-province or out-of-country executor, they may be required to post an estate bond.
 At this time, Willful does not offer the ability to include a clause allowing your executor to serve without bond.
-If this is something you’d like to include in your will, you should visit a lawyer.
+If this is something you’d like to include in your will, visit a lawyer.
 You can read more on out-of-province executors here.

 While Willful does cover property owned in another province/country, how that asset is taxed varies depending on which jurisdiction the property is located in and the laws of that jurisdiction.
 For example in Canada there is no inheritance tax, but that’s not the case in many countries.
-To be safe, you may want to consult a tax advisor, financial planner, or lawyer in that jurisdiction to understand the implications of foreign assets.
+To be safe, you may want to consult a tax advisor, financial planner, or lawyer in that jurisdiction to understand the implications of foreign assets, and you may want to create multiple wills to deal with assets in multiple jurisdictions.
 It is best to do research to make sure you are comfortable using Willful to create your legal documents.

 If you are still unsure if Willful is the right fit for your situation, you can also always live chat, call or email us to ask.
 We want to ensure that every Canadian gets a proper estate plan in place - even if that means directing you to create your will elsewhere.